Firmino joins Al-Ahli after leaving Liverpool

 Forming a devastating attacking trio with Mohamed Salah and Sadio Mane, he helped Liverpool win the Champions League in 2019, the Premier League in 2020 and both the FA Cup and League Cup in 2022.

-He also scored the only goal in extra time as Liverpool beat Flamengo to win the Fifa Club World Cup for the first time in December 2019.
+Firmino also scored the only goal in extra time as Liverpool beat Flamengo to win the Fifa Club World Cup for the first time in December 2019.

-It was announced in March that Firmino would be leaving the club at the end of the season.
+It was announced in March that he would be leaving the club at the end of the season.

 Find all the latest football transfers on our dedicated page.